Gavin Pugh - A Videogame Programming Blog

 Given that they messed up char, I wonder if they got this right.

-Comment from will motil
+• will motil says:

 All numerical value types converted to string or char in string builder generate garbage do it in a loop and test it at high speed you will instantly see a ton of trash.